In this post I’ll lay out 7 things to keep in mind when budgeting to buy a house.

 This is a huge step.
 My wife and I took this step about one year into marriage even while we were dealing with this debt load.
 Several years later we bought a house with a bit more space.
 Both transactions required a lot of planning and certainly were stress filled situation.
 Fortunately, it wasn’t financial stress but just the stress of making such a big decision.

 One important thing to understand are the large transactions costs associated with buying or selling a house.
+When you get to this stage some have a fear of spending money.
+Thats ok.
+If anything that just means you are being cautious in such a big moment of your life.
 There is so much time, energy and focus involved its not something you want to do frequently.

 Budgeting to buy a house